 As a Christian school the mission of BJA is to promote Christlikeness in the lives of its students through the direct preaching of the Word of God as well as through classes and extracurricular programs.

 What better way to support the mission of BJA than to set aside a time for students to attend chapel.
-This time (weekly for elementary and daily for secondary) provides a break in the academic schedule and a chance to refocus spiritually and to hear God’s Word presented on a level that is age-appropriate and applicable.
+This time (weekly for elementary and three days a week for secondary) provides a break in the academic schedule and a chance to refocus spiritually and to hear God’s Word presented on a level that is age-appropriate and applicable.

 Elementary chapels include a rotation of class presentations.
 Themed presentations include music, Scripture recitations and dramatic arrangements.
 Guests are welcome to attend as these students present important spiritual lessons to their peers.

 Middle school chapels often follow a particular theme throughout the school year, and the services are oriented to and targeted for the needs of middle school students.
 Students contribute to chapel by providing instrumental or vocal special numbers.